tweag/skyscope/README.md

 ![skyscope-usage-3](https://github.com/tweag/skyscope/blob/e39432dee8619eba2d27568ebd9cb6da68eb8dcd/img/skyscope-usage-3.jpg)

+### Hiding nodes

 Collapsing nodes can help keep the size of the graph manageable but it will still get out of control from time to time.
-When this happens it is useful to crop the graph to a small selection of nodes:
+When this happens you can crop the graph to a smaller selection of nodes:

 ![skyscope-usage-4](https://github.com/tweag/skyscope/blob/e39432dee8619eba2d27568ebd9cb6da68eb8dcd/img/skyscope-usage-4.jpg)

 To do this, press and hold the shift key while you make your selection.
 Upon releasing the shift key, the graph will be updated and only the selected nodes will be visible.
-You can also hide individual nodes by ctrl clicking them.
+You can also hide individual nodes by ctrl clicking.